Do you want teachers at your school to be able to successfully teach students how to code?

 The goal of CS in Schools is to help teachers become competent and confident in teaching coding.
 This goal is achieved by providing each school teacher with a volunteer mentor, teaching materials, and the opportunity to practice and repeat the delivery of coding classes to students.

-Each school must commit to scheduling a compulsory Year 7 computing subject that is approximately twenty hours in duration over one school term, and commit to repeating the subject at least once within the school year.
-(Other modes may be supported as agreed between CS in Schools and the school.)
+Each school must commit to scheduling a compulsory Year 7 computing subject that is approximately twenty hours in duration over one school term, and commit to repeating the subject again within the school year.
 The school must work with CS in Schools to timetable the subject at a time that works for our volunteer base.

-Each school must assign one of their teachers to the subject.
-The teacher must be willing to commit substantial time to developing coding skills, and be willing to support and mentor a volunteer who will support them in the classroom.
-The teacher must be assigned to the subject at least twice in the school year over a minimum of two terms.
+Each school must assign one or more of their teachers to the subject.
+The teachers must be willing to commit substantial time to developing coding skills, and be willing to support and mentor a volunteer who will support them in the classroom.
+Each teacher must be assigned to the subject at least twice in the school year over a minimum of two terms.
+We’ve worked with schools who put between one and six teachers into the programme at the same time — we encourage schools to put more than one teacher in the programme.

 Each participating school is assigned one or more volunteers.
 Volunteers are professional software engineers, or have equivalent qualifications or experience.
 Volunteers are not qualified teachers and do not intend to become teachers, and are provided to help teachers develop their skills in confidently and competently teaching coding.
 Volunteers have basic training in classroom scenarios, and can explain coding concepts to students with support from the schools’ teachers.

-CS in Schools provides lesson materials that were developed by qualified teachers, and are designed for a Year 7 or Year 8 level.
-These materials are designed to help teachers who are learning to code to successfully, confidently, and competently build their own subject for Year 7 students.
+CS in Schools provides lesson materials that were developed by qualified teachers, and are designed for a Year 7 level (a pilot Year 8 programme will launch in 2020).
+These materials are designed to help teachers who are learning to code to successfully, confidently, and competently deliver a fun, engaging, and industry-relevant programme for Year 7 students.
 Volunteers are familiar with these materials.

 The teacher and school are responsible for understanding and meeting any or all curriculum requirements, and are responsible for all aspects of teaching, student management, and learning outcomes.
 CS in Schools does not warrant that the materials are fit for any purpose or meet any specific Australian curriculum requirements.
 CS in Schools emphasizes that volunteers are provided only to support teachers in their professional development.